Sobhangh/IDP-Z3/README-pypi.md

 idp-engine is the core component of IDP-Z3, a software collection implementing the Knowledge Base paradigm using the FO(.) language.
 FO(.) is First Order logic, extended with definitions, types, arithmetic, aggregates and intensional objects.
+The idp-engine uses the Z3 SMT solver as a back-end.

 It is developed by the Knowledge Representation group at KU Leuven in Leuven, Belgium, and made available under the [GNU LGPL v3 License](https://www.gnu.org/licenses/lgpl-3.0.txt).